-- On the first Saturday of each month First Baptist Missions in Motion staffs the Five Loaves and Two Fish food pantry.
+- On the first Saturday of each month, members of First Baptist staff the Five Loaves and Two Fish food pantry.
 We have volunteers who work bagging and distributing food.
 We serve approximately 50-60 families in a two-hour period.
 Other First Baptist members also volunteer at various times each week.
 The food pantry is funded solely on monetary and food donations and is staffed by volunteers.
 It is open six days a week and is the only source of help for many hungry people.
 Members of the church family are encouraged to bring pop top food items to the collection box available in the church welcome center.
 If you would like to volunteer, contact Gail Hammock.

 - Volunteers from First Baptist work at the Abundant Life Soup Kitchen which is operated at Rising Star Missionary Baptist Church each weekday morning to provide a noon meal to the hungry and hurting in the Griffin Community.
 If you are interested in volunteering, contact Tom Lipscomb.

-- Spalding Samaritans is another opportunity through Missions in Motion.
-This ministry offers utility assistance to those needing emergency help.
-Spalding Samaritans is a collaborative effort of many churches and individuals in our community.
+- First Baptist partners with Spalding Samaritans, a collaborative of many churches and individuals in our community.
+Spalding Samaritans offers assistance to those needing emergency help with utilities and other needs.
 Volunteers meet at Hope Health Clinic community room on the first and third Tuesday afternoons of each month to interview those requesting assistance.
 If you are interested in helping, contact Brian McCartney.

 - LifeSong Ministries helps women who want to change their life but do not have the resources to do so.
 The ministry is certified by Christian Women’s Job Corps of the Women’s Missionary Union and teaches the Jobs for Life job readiness curriculum.
 In addition, LifeSong teaches life skills including personal financial management, business English, dressing for success, and basic computing, as well as providing Bible study and personal coaching.
 Two cycles of classes meet each year one in the fall and one in the spring.
 For further information, contact Jenny Flowers.

 - The Levite Ministry provides help with small household repair and building projects for members and others in need in our community including churches and other organizations.
-Contact Gil Landry to volunteer or share possible projects.
+Contact Brad Jester to volunteer or share possible projects.